stacklok/homebrew-tap/README.md

 The following repository serves as a placeholder for Stacklok's Homebrew Tap.

-Note that most of its content is auto-generated.
+Note that most of this content is auto-generated.

 ## Installation